-- Module A requires that students reinforce and extend their language skills and develop and apply skills in synthesis. - Module B requires students to explore the uses of language in particular situations and to develop communication skills necessary for a range of personal, social, historical and cultural purposes. - Module C: Close study of text - Focus on writing studied concurrently with the above modules
+- Module A: Texts and Human Experiences requires that students reinforce and extend their language skills and develop and apply skills in synthesis. - Module B: Language, Identity and Culture requires students to explore the uses of language in particular situations and to develop communication skills necessary for a range of personal, social, historical and cultural purposes. - Module C: Close Study of Text requires students to engage in extensive exploration and interpretation of a text and the ways the composer portrays people, ideas, and events in the text. - Focus on writing studied concurrently with the above modules

-In the Year 11 English EAL/D Course students are required to:
+In Year 11 English EAL/D students are required to: